How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 Electric cooktops, such as coil and ceramic stovetops, are common in kitchens today due to their convenience and ease of use.

-Though they offer a consistent heat source that is easy to maintain, one challenge for Moka Pot users when brewing coffee on these stovetops is the slower heat transfer compared to gas stoves.
+Though they offer a consistent heat source that is easy to maintain, one challenge for Moka Pot users when brewing coffee on these stovetops is the slower heat transfer than gas stoves.

 To overcome this issue while using a Moka Pot on an electric stove like a coil or ceramic stovetop, it’s essential to monitor your temperature settings carefully.

-A helpful tool that you can utilize is a heat diffuser which helps distribute heat evenly across the pot’s base, ensuring optimal coffee extraction.
+A helpful tool is a heat diffuser, which distributes heat evenly across the pot’s base, ensuring optimal coffee extraction.

 2. Induction Cooktops